Srushti49/ctl-docker-training/ctl-java-demo/readme.md

-## How to Run Docker CTL Java Demo Project
+## How to Run Java App using Tomcat Docker Container

 ## Steps